 I was wrong, it’s not a security exploit, it’s a ‘feature’ allowing Gravatar users to add some HTML tags to their profiles “About Me” section.
 I’m guessing allowing some HTML is an oversight and not a deliberate ‘feature’.

 Allowing HTML inside forms isn’t a problem per se, as long as the owner of the site is monitoring EVERYTHING users add via those forms.
-For example comments on this site can have dofollow clickable text links and image links (I add them all the time) which opens them to SEO link SPAM abuse (link SPAMMERS love WordPress sites with dofollow links), but I monitor EVERYTHING my users post inside comments and manually delete any SPAM (no link SPAM gets posted).
+For example comments on this site can have dofollow clickable text links and image links (I add them all the time) which opens them to black hat SEO link SPAM abuse (link SPAMMERS love WordPress sites with dofollow links), but I monitor EVERYTHING my users post inside comments and manually delete any SPAM (no link SPAM gets posted).

 What Are Gravatar Avatars?